LARQ BOTTLE REVIEW: The Water Purifier That Cleans Itself

 It is EASY to use and does not require pumping, or compressing like some other water purifiers.
 I have a ceramic water filter I usually used in the Canadian backcountry, but it is time consuming and requires a lot of manual effort.
 I have not used it since buying my LARQ.

 The double walled insulation keeps water cold for up to 24hrs.
-This is especially nice for traveling to warm destinations.
+This is especially nice for traveling to warm destinations like in Thailand and Vietnam, where we used it frequently.
 We have had ice stay frozen for over 12 hrs.